2023 Summer Camp registration now open!

 At Camp Flintlock residential camps, campers learn about our nation’s history, as well as outdoor skills like cooking over a fire!
 Campers gain a “better grasp of American History and a lot more respect for their hardworking ancestors.”

 And our campers have a lot of fun, too!
 Popular activities include Colonial Games, Tomahawk Throw, and Capture the Flag.
 Campers also make crafts and perform in a talent show.
+For a near complete listing of activities see out field trip page.

 With no access to the internet and social media, campers even learn to enjoy the timeless art of letter-writing.
 Mail call is a favorite part of every day!